Well, actually, Mr. I might even go one through six.

 They think they can run every aspect of life better than the experts who do it.

-Because they have contempt for average people.
+And they want to because they have contempt for average people.

-You know, I I listen to myself sometimes.
+You know, I listen to myself sometimes.

 Other times I'm too busy talking and thinking ahead to my next point, but sometimes I stop and listen to myself.